Access to pre-removal detention centres

-Section 62a of the Residence Act states: “Upon application, staff of relevant support and assistance organisations shall be permitted to visit detainees awaiting deportation if the latter so request.”
-Access of NGOs to detention centres varies in practice.
+Section 62a of the Residence Act states: ‘Upon application, staff of relevant support and assistance organisations shall be permitted to visit detainees awaiting removal if the latter so request.’
+Access of NGOs to detention centres varies in practice (see below).

-The Refugee Council of Baden-Württemberg has compiled the following information on counselling services in some facilities:
+The Refugee Council of Baden-Württemberg compiled the following information on counselling services in some facilities:

-- Ingelheim, Rhineland-Palatinate: An ecumenical counselling center has its own office in the facility with regular opening hours;
+- Ingelheim, Rhineland-Palatinate: An ecumenical counselling centre has its own office in the facility with regular opening hours;

 - Hannover-Langenhagen, Lower Saxony: The Refugee Council of Lower Saxony offers advice regularly in a conference room in the facility.